jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 3: Download the lab files and script dependencies in Visual Studio Code

-1. Create a new folder named AzureHOLs in any convenient location on your system.
-You will use this folder to store about 50MB of project files.
+1. Create a new folder named AzureHOLs in any convenient location on the DSVM.
+You will use this folder to store lab files.
+2.

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx